Pennsylvania Liquor Control Board: Programs to deter underage drinking

-The quota system
+Quotas

 The quota on retail liquor licenses is set forth in Section 461(a) of the Pennsylvania Liquor Code.
 While that section lays out exceptions, generally, Restaurant Liquor (R), Eating Place Malt Beverage (E), Club (C) and Catering Club Liquor (CC) licenses are subject to the quota.
 Quota exceptions include ski resorts and casinos.
 Hotel (H), Off-Track Wagering Restaurant Liquor (OWR), Airport Restaurant (AR), Golf Course (PGR, PGC, GCC, PGE), Continuing Care Retirement (CRR, CRE), Economic Development (EDR, EDE), Performing Arts (PAF) and Public Venue Restaurant (PV) licenses are not subject to the quota.

 The first retail license quota was established by Act 358 of 1939, which set it at 1 license for every 1,000 municipal inhabitants.
 That was changed to 1 license for every 1,500 inhabitants by Act 702 of 1951; 1 license for every 2,000 inhabitants by Act 108 of 1972; and 1 license for every 3,000 inhabitants by Act 160 of 1990.
 The quota system was switched to a county-based system by Act 141 of 2000.

 Section 437(f) of the Pennsylvania Liquor Code establishes quotas for Malt Beverage Distributors (D) and Malt Beverage Importing Distributors (ID).
 One D or ID license is issued for every 30,000 residents, with a minimum of five available in each county.
 There are no exceptions.
 Act 591 of 1952 established the distributor license quota at 1 license for every 10,000 county inhabitants and a minimum of five per county.
 Act 445 of 1965 changed the quota to 1 license for every 15,000 county inhabitants; Act 160 of 1990 made it 1 license for every 30,000 county inhabitants.